Last Updated on November 10, 2023

 Brief History of Oakland Cemetery

 Oakland Cemetery was established in 1850 and was previously called the Atlanta Graveyard.
-To me, this name sounds morbid, and I am glad they changed it to “Oakland,” considering it has beautiful, massive oaks throughout the cemetery.
-The graveyard was relatively small at 6 acres, but Atlanta was quickly growing, and the need for cemeteries increased.
+This sounds morbid, and I am glad they changed it to “Oakland,” considering it has beautiful, massive oaks throughout the cemetery.
+The graveyard was relatively small at 6 acres, but the need for cemeteries increased as the population grew.

 To meet this necessity, the cemetery expanded to 48 acres, the size of Oakland today.
-The cemetery is enormous, and after walking around on the tour, I wish I had brought more Kosmo Foto Mono 100 because I quickly ran out of the film.
+The cemetery is enormous, and after walking around on the tour, I wish I had brought more Kosmo Foto Mono 100 because I quickly ran out of film to take photos.

-Technology is now used to run ground-penetrating radar to discover these unmarked graves, allowing them to get a more accurate estimation of how many people are actually buried in Oakland.
+They are now using ground-penetrating radar to discover these unmarked graves, allowing them to get a more accurate estimation of how many people are actually buried in Oakland.

 Today, the cemetery is on the National Register of Historic Places and maintained by a nonprofit group of volunteers called the Historic Oakland Society.
 They oversee many restoration and preservation projects and provide educational guided tours and special events.